 Before comparing different health plans, you must know the type of plan you are looking for.
 Whether you want to buy health insurance policy for yourself, your family, or your parents?
 This is an important step!
-For example, Apollo health insurance offers three plans; if you want to cover every member of your family under one plan in a pocket-friendly manner, you can buy the family floater plan.
+For example, HDFC ERGO Health (Formerly Known as Apollo Munich) health insurance offers three plans; if you want to cover every member of your family under one plan in a pocket-friendly manner, you can buy the family floater plan.
 If you want to get a specific sum assured for each family member (in case someone falls ill too often or needs regular medical care), then this could be a viable option.
 This will ensure that the entire sum assured is not wiped out on one individual, thereby, balancing the benefits for other family members.
 And if you have elderly parents, then you can buy health insurance for senior citizens.
 Once you are clear about the type of health insurance you need, most of your major medical concerns will be remedied.

 Buying a health insurance policy just for the sake of it won’t cut it.
 In real-life case scenario, a sum of lakh or two cannot meet all your medical concerns, especially with ever-increasing costs of quality treatment.

 Read about the premium amount and the sum assured carefully.
 A high policy premium doesn’t always mean that your sum assured will be high as well.
 It may have some other inclusions that may not be required by you.
 So, you must be clear about the inclusions and exclusions and based on this information should zero down on the premium and the sum assured.